Updates on reclassified medicines

 The following forensic classifications describe the three levels of access controls for therapeutic products in Singapore:

-• Prescription Only Medicines (POM): A therapeutic product that can only be obtained from a doctor or a dentist, or from a pharmacist with a prescription from a doctor or a dentist.
+• Prescription-Only Medicine (POM): A therapeutic product that can only be obtained from a doctor or from a pharmacist with a valid prescription.
 The condition to be treated needs to be diagnosed and treated by a doctor.
-It can also have serious side effects which require a doctor's monitoring or follow up.
+“POM” may have serious side effects which require a doctor's monitoring, or may only be administered in accordance with a doctor’s instruction.

-*To ensure adequate safeguard for proper use of medicines, pharmacists are legally required to keep record when dispensing a medicine over-the-counter (OTC).
+*To ensure adequate safeguard for proper use of medicines, pharmacists are legally required to keep record when dispensing a Pharmacy-Only medicine.
 Members of public can facilitate this process by providing the following details when purchasing a medicine from your pharmacist:

 • Name